This article was originally published in BW SMARTCITIES - Source Link

 We are participating and helping many PSU to adopt digital journey, helping few smart cities to roll out citizen centric IT initiatives.
 We are also partnering with leading education institutes to create workforce which can help to drive these initiatives.

-Vice President and Head (APAC and META), Birlasoft
+Former Vice President and Head (APAC and META), Birlasoft